anurag-src/anurag-src.github.io/_posts/2021-04-14-Disinformation.md

 ---
 layout: post
 title: "Anatomy of Disinformation"
-subtitle: "A summary and review of the paper “Modeling Users’ Mobile App Privacy Preferences: Restoring Usability in a Sea of Permission Settings” presented by Jialiu Lin et al. at USENIX SOUPS 2014"
+subtitle: "A design oriented study on the factors influencing the spread of Disinformation in information technologies"
 date: 2021-04-14 23:45:13 -0400
 background: '/img/bg-post.jpg'
 ---